-Definition: Government power is the constitutional authority and inherent power of a state to adopt and enforce laws and regulations to promote and support the public health, safety, morals, and general welfare.
+Definition: Government power is the constitutional authority and inherent power of a state to adopt and enforce laws and regulations to promote and support public health, safety, morals, and general welfare.
 This is established in the tenth amendment of the constitution.

 Example: Government powers range from small to large.
-The most common example of a government power is zoning.
+The most common example of government power is zoning.

 What is Real Estate Government Power?

 There are many acronyms to remember government powers within real estate.
 I think the best word or acronym to use is PETE, which stands for: